Azure, a Tryzub Or.

 Classification: Dictionary and Castilian language.

-Author: de Pando Villarroya, José Luís Patricio Vicente.
+The author is de Pando Villarroya, José Luís Patricio Vicente.

 External link: